Consulta OnLine (periodico online) ISSN 1971-9892

 the (few) firm points of the constitutional model and the (many) open questions

-the center of the debate and, from a formal point of
+are currently at the center of the debate and, from a formal point of view,

 agreement related at the article 8 paragraph 3 of the Constitution.
 Under the